virtuosoft-dev/hestiacp-pluginable/README.md

 The above sample plugin will write the arguments to `/tmp/hcpp.log` (if logging is on, see 'Debug Logging' below).

-Note that the old "v-" prefix (that was used to denote the original VestaCP project that HestiaCP was derived from), is not needed to hook the action with the `$hcpp->add_action` function and that hyphens/dashes must be replaced with underscores.
+Note that the hook is the same name as the HestiaCP command line API but with underscores in place of hyphens.

 &nbsp;
 ### Registering Install and Uninstall Scripts